mfederczuk/ktlint-install/README.md

 ## Download & Installation ##

+Download and/or installation must be done manually.

-Download the [`ktlint-install`](ktlint-install) file and optionally move it into a directory that is inside your `PATH` environment variable.
+Simply download the [`ktlint-install`](ktlint-install) file and set the executable bit.
+Optionally move the file into a directory that is inside your `PATH` environment variable, so that it is possible to execute the script from anywhere.

 ## Contributing ##